tdg5/stats-learning-notes/chapter-02-statistical-learning.md

 [\mathrm{Bias} \lgroup\hat{f}(x_{i})\rgroup]^2 +
 \mathrm{Var}(\epsilon). $$

-To minimize expected test error, it's necessary to choose a method that achieves both low variance and low bias.
+To minimize the expected test error, it's necessary to choose a method that achieves both low variance and low bias.
 It can be seen that the expected test mean squared error can never be less than $$ \mathrm{Var}(\epsilon) $$, the irreducible error.